Computationally Efficient Learning of Statistical Manifolds: Appendix A

 \subsection{Pseudocode for approximate nearest neighbor searching methods}

-The pseudocode for three approximate nearest neighbor searching methods, k-d trees, Annoy, and HNSW, are included in the following section.
+The pseudocode for three approximate nearest neighbor searching methods, k-d trees and Annoy are included in the following section.

 The k-d trees method involves two steps: k-d tree construction in Algorithm \ref{alg:buildkdtree} and recursive searching in Algorithm \ref{alg:searchkdtree}.
 Annoy also consists of two steps: preprocess in Algorithm \ref{alg:annoypre} and query in Algorithm \ref{alg:annoyquery}.
-Finally, a general HNSW greedy searching process is shown in Algorithm \ref{alg:hnsw}.